Signed in as:

 filler@godaddy.com

-The event name was changed to reflect a new era for Kid 'N Ewe to Texas Fleece & Festival.
+The event name was changed in 2020 to reflect a new era for Kid 'N Ewe to Texas Fleece & Festival.
 The name change has given the event a fresh perspective.

 Meet the Board of Directors: